 So what changed?

 In 2010, at the height of Ethiopia to U.S. adoptions, Ethiopia moved to place greater restrictions on intercountry adoptions.
 The restrictions were in response to charges of fraud and abuse of the adoption system.
 Other countries, such as Guatemala, had dealt with allegations of direct recruitment of children from birth parents, and Ethiopia faced similar claims.
 The Hague Convention, designed to protect children from trafficking and abuse, sought to rectify and regulate intercountry adoptions, but Ethiopia never signed the agreement.
 Instead, in September of 2013, Ethiopia implemented the Pre-Adoption Immigration Review (PAIR) to identify “potential irregularities that may impact the child’s eligibility to immigrate.”
-PAIR is not dissimilar to the process many Hague Convention countries undergo by issuing a “Certificate of No Objection” prior to a child’s intercountry adoption by prospective parents.
+PAIR is not dissimilar to the process many Hague Convention countries undergo by issuing a “Certificate of No Objection” before a child’s intercountry adoption by prospective parents.
 Despite these steps, in 2016, Denmark discontinued intercountry adoptions from Ethiopia citing concerns over the continuation of fraud and corruption in the intercountry adoption process.

 At the same time, there was growing concern within Ethiopia over the safety and health of children adopted by foreigners.
 In 2011, a 13-year-old girl died of hypothermia in the care of her U.S. family.
 The girl, Hana Williams, was found unconscious outside her Seattle home and showed signs of long-term starvation as well as physical abuse.
 Lawmakers in Ethiopia worried there could be other Ethiopian children adopted abroad suffering a similar fate as Hana Williams, and so they began to make moves to limit intercountry adoptions.
-Additionally, lawmakers alluded to concern over children of intercountry adoptions suffering identity crisis.
+Additionally, lawmakers alluded to concern over children of intercountry adoptions suffering an identity crisis.
 A child adopted by a foreigner abroad would never know their birth culture and traditions.
 How could a child of Ethiopia be raised anywhere but Ethiopia?
 Instead of adoption, it would be better for the children to be supported within their communities or reunited with their biological relatives.
 Barring that, it would still be better, the lawmakers concluded, to leave Ethiopian children in the care of government-run and privately established orphanages.

 On April 21, 2017, the Prime Minister of Ethiopia declared that all intercountry adoptions would be suspended.
 Pending cases were still allowed to move forward, but that only lasted until January 8, 2018, when the Ethiopian Parliament banned all intercountry adoptions.
 At this time, there is no inkling of when or if the Ethiopian Parliament might reverse its decision or when or if pending adoption cases will be allowed to move forward.

-Ethiopia is the second largest populated country in Africa with roughly 4.3 million orphans.
+Ethiopia is the second-largest populated country in Africa with roughly 4.3 million orphans.

 Have you adopted from Ethiopia?
 What do you think of Ethiopia’s discontinuation of intercountry adoptions?